kushagrathisside/kushagrathisside/README.md

 - ⚡ Fun fact **Being attentive adds a lot to your mental power.
 Afterall, everything is data and data is 💖**

-- 👨‍💻 Managing @MYCIN-AI-Club repos.
+- 👨‍💻 Managing @MYCIN-AI-Club repos..
 <br>